Operation Barkhane: 2018–2020: Increased violence across the Sahel and French troop surge

 In mid-June 2019, a French Army Light Aviation Gazelle helicopter crashed in the border region between Mali and Niger after being fired upon by insurgent small arms fire.
 The two pilots and a special forces sniper were subsequently rescued by another helicopter after destroying the damaged helicopter.
 The French military base in Gao was assaulted by suicide bombers on 22 July in an attack that wounded 6 Estonian soldiers and a similar number of French personnel.
 A French soldier was killed on 2 November 2019 when his vehicle was struck by an improvised explosive device during a patrol near Ménaka in eastern Mali.
 French commandos launched a heli-borne raid later that month on an insurgent camp in Mali's eastern regions, which resulted in five insurgents killed and one French soldier being seriously injured.

 On 25 November 2019, 13 French soldiers were killed in northern Mali when two French helicopters, a 'Tigre' and a 'Cougar', collided in mid-air while flying to reinforce soldiers engaged in combat with insurgents.
 The loss of 13 soldiers was the heaviest loss of life for the French military since the 1983 Beirut barracks bombings.

 On 21 December 2019, the French military killed 40 militants in an operation in the Mopti Region of Mali.
 The area where the operation took place was controlled by Macina Liberation Front and it involved France's first ever use of a drone strike which accounted for 7 of the 40 killed insurgents.

 The French Defense Minister Florence Parly announced in February 2020 that France would send an additional 600 troops to the Sahel region, bolstering Operation Barkhanes' force to 5,100 troops.
 The first contingent of these reinforcements was 200 French Army paratroopers from the 2e REP who were transported to Niger and formed a battle group called Desert Tactical Grouping (GTD) "Altor".
 This battle group operated autonomously and without a base on the ground for over a month, receiving supplies only by airdrop.
 GTD Altor killed over a dozen insurgents and disrupted their logistics throughout their initial month-long operation.

-Two soldiers from the 1st Foreign Cavalry Regiment (1er REC) were seriously wounded when their vehicle struck an IED during operations against insurgents on 23 April 2020; one of the soldier subsequently died from his wounds.
+Two soldiers from the 1st Foreign Cavalry Regiment (1er REC) were seriously wounded when their vehicle struck an IED during operations against insurgents on 23 April 2020; one of the soldiers subsequently died from his wounds.
 On 4 May 2020, a second soldier from the 1er REC was killed in action near Gao during a firefight with an insurgent force.